Universality for roots of derivatives of entire functions via finite free probability: Introduction

-We now discuss the Cosine Universality conjecture of Farmer and Rhoades \cite{Farmer-Rhoades2005}, see also \cite{Berry2005} and \cite{Farmer2022}.
-They conjecture that if $f$ is an entire function which is real on the real line with only real zeros and the number of zeros of $f$ in $(0,r)$ and $(-r,0)$ grows sufficiently nicely, then the zeros of $f^{(n)}$ approach perfect spacing as $n\rightarrow \infty$.
-In fact, they further conjecture that the appearance of perfect spacing arises through cosine, namely that there are real sequences $A_n,B_n,D_n$ with $D_n$ bounded such that for a constant $\kappa > 0$.
-Convergence to cosine has been proven for the Riemann $\Xi$-function and some generalizations by Ki \cite{Ki2006}.
-Gunns and Hughes \cite{Gunns-Hughes2019} proved this conjecture for functions in the extended Selberg class.
-Pemantle and Subramanian \cite{Pemantle-Subramanian2017} proved this conjecture for a random function whose roots are distributed according to a homogeneous Poisson point process.
+{\cedittwo \begin{conjecture}[Cosine Universality, \cite{Farmer-Rhoades2005}] Given an entire function, $f$, which is real on the real line with only real zeros, such that the number of zeros of $f$ in $(0,r)$ and $(-r,0)$ grows sufficiently nicely, then the zeros of $f^{(n)}$ approach perfect spacing as $n\rightarrow \infty$.
+Furthermore, the appearance of perfect spacing arises through cosine, namely there exist real sequences $A_n,B_n,\kappa_n,D_n$ with $D_n$ bounded such that \end{conjecture} }

 Universal attractors of differentiation have also been explored by Berry \cite{Berry2005}, who expanded the idea to more general functions by moving away from real rooted-ness.
-Based on the work of Griffin, Ono, Rolen, and Zagier \cite{Griffin-Ono-Rolen-Zagier2019}, Farmer \cite{Farmer2022} proposed a potential refinement of Cosine Universality for even entire functions, dubbed in \cite{Farmer2022} the \emph{Hermite Universality Principle}, where universal attractors can be observed by the appearance of Hermite polynomials as the limits of what Farmer refers to as \emph{even Jensen polynomials}.
-See Section \ref{sec:Jesen polynomials and universality} below for details on Jensen polynomials and their universality principles.
+Based on the work of Griffin, Ono, Rolen, and Zagier \cite{Griffin-Ono-Rolen-Zagier2019}, Farmer \cite{Farmer2022} proposed a potential refinement of Cosine Universality for even entire functions, dubbed in \cite{Farmer2022} the \emph{Hermite Universality Conjecture}, where universal attractors can be observed by the appearance of Hermite polynomials as the limits of what Farmer refers to as \emph{even Jensen polynomials}.
+See Section \ref{sec:Jesen polynomials and universality}, below, for details on Jensen polynomials and their universality under \Cr differential operators.\nc

 Our main tool for proving Cosine and Hermite Universality is \emph{finite free probability theory}.
 This theory emerged out of the celebrated works of Marcus, Spielman and Srivastava \cite{Marcus-Spielman-Srivastava2015-1,Marcus-Spielman-Srivastava2015-2,Marcus-Spielman-Srivastava2018,Marcus-Spielman-Srivastava2022,Marcus-Spielman-Srivastava2022Inter} on families of interlacing polynomials, which they used to prove the existence of bipartite Ramanujan graphs of all sizes and degrees, and to solve the Kadison--Singer problem \cite{Kadison-Singer1959}.